– a Yoga Method – Pratyahara

 How Can I Have a Relaxed Relationship to Influences?

 Have you ever tried to sit for a while, allowing your mind to think of all the worries that usually make you unsettled?

 To be independent of influences is called Pratyahara (abstraction).

 Pratyahara is a natural process and has nothing to do with exertion or strain.
 You do not try to force disturbances to leave your mind.
 On the contrary, you allow your mind to be occupied with them until the mind is satisfied – while all along you remain the witness.

 When you try to force your mind away from thoughts and disturbances, they will only return.
-Pratyahara is a yoga method, which , which accommodates the mind’s habitual way of reacting. the mind’s habitual way of reacting.
+Pratyahara is a yoga method that accommodates the mind’s habitual way of reacting.

 Therefore, as a necessary basis for relaxing the mind, you learn to use the methods of Pratyahara – when the needs of your mind are satisfied, you will be able to concentrate with greater ease.